stray-gr/senior-design/Python/README.md

 ## Prerequisites
 - Must have miniconda installed.
 For intructions on how to install miniconda, refer to: https://docs.conda.io/projects/miniconda/en/latest/
 - Must have VS Code installed with the following extensions:
-    1. Python
+    1. Better Jinja
+    2. Even Better TOML
-    2. IntelliCode
+    3. IntelliCode
+    4. Python
-    3. Wokwi Simulator (which requires additional set-up)
+    5. Wokwi Simulator (which requires additional set-up)
 - For Wokwi Simulator set-up, refer to: https://docs.wokwi.com/vscode/getting-started

 ## Instructions for Installing an Existing Development Environment